bazelbuild/bazel/site/versions/master/docs/skylark/depsets.md

 arguments (and therefore the contents of the files) unspecified, although still deterministic.

-Moreover, both this approach and the list-based are asymptotically worse than the depset-based approach.
+Moreover, both this approach and the list-based one are asymptotically worse than the depset-based approach.
 Consider the case where there is a long chain of dependencies on Foo libraries.
 Processing every rule requires copying all of the transitive sources that came before it into a new data structure.
 This means that the time and space cost for analyzing an individual library or binary